 When we control and manipulate others, we are trying to make them behave and think the way we want them to.
 You may gain a false sense of control, certainty, and power, but the price is huge.

 By controlling and manipulating, we are profoundly damaging the relationship, limiting our partner, creating distance, and rejection.
 We appear as takers, we become selfish and self-centered, thinking about what we want to get and not what we can give.

 DO: Cultivate gratitude

-You are an unhappy married woman, and the chances are that you are blaming your husband for many things that led you towards this sad situation.
+You are an unhappy married woman, and the chances are that you are blaming your husband for many things that led you to this sad situation.
 If this is the case, it might seem unreasonable to ask you to find and express daily gratitude towards your husband.

 Being grateful and thankful to your partner leads to higher marital satisfaction.
 Therefore, this is what you must do to make a significant shift in the overall “atmosphere” of your marriage.